iantearle/Hidden-Content/readme.md

 As previously seen on the Appcelerator Marketplace, HiddenContent is now open source, you may do what you like with it, we are no longer supporting third parties.

+This project is a direct port from the Marketplace code.
+We have had reports of bugs, however our implementation worked in a real world example with minimal alterations to the core code.

+The functionality is seen on the Facebook and Path 2 apps.

 ### MIT License

 Copyright (c) 2011 Little Polar Apps Ltd